kkrruumm/iw4x-updoot/README.md

 # Usage
 - Installing iw4x:

-Copy this script to your Modern Warfare 2 directly, and simply `./iw4x-updoot.sh`.
+* Copy this script to your Modern Warfare 2 directly
+* `chmod +x iw4x-updoot.sh`
+* `./iw4x-updoot.sh`
+* Wait for the script to finish running, and play.

 - Running cleanup: